-In short, the purpose of an Opening Ritual is to set the day up for success.
-Too often, the work day is a blur of emails, meetings, and other tasks.
-Avoid starting your days this way – you’ll have enough of that when your first email hits your inbox.
+To summarize, the purpose of an Opening Ritual is to set your day up for success.
+Too often, the workday is a blur of emails, meetings, and other tasks.
+Avoid starting your days this way – you’ll have enough of that when the first email hits your inbox.

 Are you ready to form productive habits that will change your work and life?